mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.0-Release-Notes.md

 ## New Features

+### REST API

+MariaDB MaxScale now exposes a REST-API for obtaining information about and for manipulating the resources of MaxScale.
+For more information please refer to the [REST API](../REST-API/API.md) documentation.

 ### MaxCtrl Command Line Client

 The MaxCtrl is a new command line intended to replace MaxAdmin.
 This